Common Questions

 Should I wait to use my trademark until it is registered?

-Yes!
-Trademark goes to the one who uses the mark first.
+No. Unless you have other reasons (perhaps big launch coming up?), please go ahead and start using your trademark.
+Your mark will not be registered unless you provide evidence of using it in commerce.
 Did you know, if you have been using the mark, you already have "common law" trademark?
-You can stop others from registering your mark if you can show that you started using it first.
+You can stop others from registering your mark if you can show that you started using it first!

 Registering your trademark with the USPTO creates a legal presumption of ownership, which makes it easier to enforce your rights nationwide.
 It allows you to use the cool registered trademark symbol "®".
 You can record your registration with U.S. Customs and Border Protection to prevent the importation of infringing goods.
 Also, don't forget that registered trademark is the soft asset that gives credibility to your brand and boosts your reputation with your consumers.